Królów Las

 Królów Las is a village in the administrative district of Gmina Morzeszczyn, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km south of Morzeszczyn, 32 km south of Tczew, and 62 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historical region of Pomerania.

 History

 Królów Las was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 During the German occupation of Poland (World War II), in 1939, several Poles from Królów Las were among the victims of large massacres of Poles carried out by the Germans in the Szpęgawski Forest as part of the Intelligenzaktion.